 The Department requires that all graduate students in Psychology successfully complete the following set of Master’s Degree Foundation courses:

 In addition to courses, the major requirements for the continuous master’s and doctoral program in psychology include:

-After the first year, students complete a second-year written examination.
+After the first year, students complete a first-year written examination.
 The examination will consist of methodological, statistical, and content questions.
 Sample questions and/or reading lists will be made available to students well in advance of the testing date.
 Students will be given choices of questions to answer.
 The examination will be six hours in length and will be administered over two consecutive days.
 The examination will be given during the week prior to the beginning of the fall semester of the student’s second year or during the first week of the spring semester.

 Students are required to submit a thesis based on a research study in partial fulfillment of the requirement for the master’s degree.
 This work normally will be completed within the first three years of graduate study.
 The research and the report on the study are supervised by the student’s thesis adviser and at least one additional faculty member who together serve as the student’s thesis committee.
 A third faculty member may be appointed as reader after the thesis had been completed to the satisfaction of the thesis committee.
 These three members of the faculty constitute the examining committee, and an oral examination is scheduled at which time the student is required to present a defense of the research.
 For further information, students should consult the Department of Psychology Graduate Student Manual.